DavidSantia/react-redis-quiztool/README.md

 ```sh
 docker-compose up
 ```
+This launches

-This launches the Redis server as a dependency to the load app.
+1. The Redis server (with websocket adaptor) container, as a dependency to the load app
+2. The Load app container

-It also mounts the [data](https://github.com/DavidSantia/react-redis-quiztool/blob/master/data) directory on the container, so that the app can access the CSV files.
+It also mounts the [data](https://github.com/DavidSantia/react-redis-quiztool/blob/master/data) directory on the Load container, so that the app can access the CSV files.

+## Developing your own Loader
+A sample plant quiz CSV is included.
+To develop your own loader app, start with a CSV file containing your quiz data.

+1. Make a directory for your project
+2. Use the [plant-quiz.csv](https://raw.githubusercontent.com/DavidSantia/react-redis-quiztool/master/plant-quiz.csv) as an example for how to format your quiz.
+3. Create a main.go that calls New, ConnectDatastore, Parse, MapRecords, and StoreQuiz.